codesardine/jak/README.md

  * Have your applications run in the browser with websockets using the GTK Broadway backend.

 ## Instalation
+1 - Install Pygi 3.20 from your Linux distro repository.

 using pip
 ```
 sudo pip install jak